Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/index.md

     .Run();
 ```

-With this approach, the consumer can create a stateful `Command` object by specifying the required executable name, after which they may use the available methods to freely configure additional options they may need.
-The resulting expression is not only significantly more readable, but is also much more flexible due to not being constrained by the inherent limitations of method parameters.
+With this approach, the consumer can create a stateful `Command` object by specifying the required executable name, after which they may use the available methods to freely configure any additional options they need.
+The resulting expression is not only significantly more readable, but is also much more flexible as it's not constrained by the inherent limitations of method parameters.

 ## Fluent type definitions